goyopaul84/airport_challenge/README.md

 We have a request from a client to write the software to control the flow of planes at an airport.
 The planes can land and take off provided that the weather is sunny.
 Occasionally it may be stormy, in which case no planes can land or take off.
 Here are the user stories that we worked out in collaboration with the client:

 ```
 As an air traffic controller
 So I can get passengers to a destination
 I want to instruct a plane to land at an airport

+My first feature test for above user story:
+2.6.0 :001 > require './lib/airport.rb'
+ => true
+2.6.0 :002 > airport = Airport.new
+ => #<Airport:0x00007fd559986878>
+2.6.0 :003 > airport.land(plane)
+Traceback (most recent call last):
+        4: from /Users/gregpaul/.rvm/rubies/ruby-2.6.0/bin/irb:23:in `<main>'
+        3: from /Users/gregpaul/.rvm/rubies/ruby-2.6.0/bin/irb:23:in `load'
+        2: from /Users/gregpaul/.rvm/rubies/ruby-2.6.0/lib/ruby/gems/2.6.0/gems/irb-1.0.0/exe/irb:11:in `<top (required)>'
+        1: from (irb):3
+NameError (undefined local variable or method `plane' for main:Object)

 As an air traffic controller
 So I can get passengers on the way to their destination
 I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport

 As an air traffic controller
 To ensure safety
 I want to prevent landing when the airport is full

 As the system designer
 So that the software can be used for many different airports
 I would like a default airport capacity that can be overridden as appropriate

 As an air traffic controller
 To ensure safety
 I want to prevent takeoff when weather is stormy

 As an air traffic controller
 To ensure safety
 I want to prevent landing when weather is stormy
 ```

 Your task is to test drive the creation of a set of classes/modules to satisfy all the above user stories.
 You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
 In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour.